MicrosoftLearning/MD-102T00-Microsoft-365-Endpoint-Administrator/Instructions/Labs/0102-Syncronizing Identities by using Azure AD Connect.md

 2. On the taskbar, select **Microsoft Edge**.

-3. In the address bar, enter `http://www.microsoft.com/en-us/download/details.aspx?id=47594`.
+3. In the address bar, enter `http://www.microsoft.com/en-us/download/details.aspx?id=47594`

-4. On the Microsoft Azure Active Directory Connect page, select **Download**.
+4. On the Microsoft Azure AD Connect V2 page, select **Download**.

     > Azure AD Connect automatically downloads to the **Downloads** folder on SEA-SVR1.